 Elementary School

 Elementary school is a time of great curiosity, growth, and personal discovery.
 Students progress from learning the alphabet to reading works of literature and non-fiction.
-They progress from counting to completing complex algorithms.
-They learn their place in the community and the world and develop deep and abiding love for Jesus, His teachings, and His church.
-Read more to learn about our exciting elementary school programs and see why HFCS is the right choice for your child!
+They go from counting to completing complex algorithms.
+They know their place in the community and the world and develop a deep and abiding love for Jesus, His teachings, and His church.
+Read more to learn about our exciting elementary school programs and why HFCS is the right choice for your child!

 The purpose of 1st grade is to teach children a rich, meaningful, and balanced curriculum of skills and information through age-appropriate lessons and activities that encourage them to want to be present and learn.
 It is a place where children continue their development towards an ever stronger foundation in Reading, Writing, Mathematics, and our Catholic Faith.
 It is a place where teaching to the “whole child” is emphasized – physically, mentally, emotionally, spiritually, and academically.
 It is a place where the children are offered safety, security, respect, and love as God’s “gifts.”